hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 *No one.*

-With that out of the way, let's get started.
+With that out of the way, let's get started!

-## What are the problems we're trying to solve?
+## There are some problems with traditional VM-based deployments

 Let's imagine that you're working on a Django webapp that's laid out in a fairly standard fashion: All your app's data resides in a